Patrick Young Alexander: Early years

 Alexander was born at Hern Villa, Belvedere, Erith, Kent.
 His mother was Harriotte Emma and his father was Andrew Alexander from Scotland.
 He had an elder brother, John Edmond who was three years older.

 His father, Andrew Alexander, was a civil engineer of some standing and a mechanical engineer.
 He was interested in aeronautics and was a founder member of the Royal Aeronautical Society in 1866.
 He presented some papers to the society including "Power in Relation to Weight in Aerial Navigation".
 In 1875, he went to see Thomas Moy's Aerial Steamer at The Crystal Palace.
 This machine had many interesting design features and may have achieved a brief hop into the air; accounts vary.
 That year, Andrew Alexander became manager of the Cyclops works of Charles Cammell and Company in Sheffield, where he worked on the improvement of armour plate for warships.

-Andrew Alexander was a practical-minded man, unlikely to be prone to flights of fancy, yet at a time when many ridiculed the idea of heavier-than-air flight, he told Patrick he was sure that the problems of aviation would be solved.
-He was clearly a major influence on Patrick's life.

-In 1878, Patrick Alexander, doubtless encouraged by his father, built an elastic driven model aeroplane of the Penaud type.
-In the late summer of that year, Patrick was taken by his father to see the Paris Exhibition.
+In 1878, Alexander built an elastic driven model aeroplane of the Penaud type.
+In the late summer of that year, his father took him to see the Paris Exhibition.
 One attraction was irresistible: the enormous hydrogen balloon of Henri Giffard, which was capable of taking 52 passengers at a time on a tethered ascent to 500 m.
 The experience left a deep impression on Alexander, then 11 years old.

-When Andrew Alexander left the Cyclops works, the Alexander family moved from Sheffield to Bath and Patrick decided on a career in the Merchant Navy.
+When Andrew Alexander left the Cyclops works, the family moved from Sheffield to Bath and Patrick decided on a career in the Merchant Navy.